Practice Areas

 Paine Hamblen represents state- and federally-chartered commercial banks, credit unions and bank holding companies in their mergers and acquisition activities, branching, interstate banking, new product development, regulatory compliance, and branch and retail operational issues, in addition to representing them in their lending transactions.

-Business Transactions
+Business Planning and Transactions

 Commercial and Complex Litigation